JB3rk/Correcting_FIP/README.md

 # Correcting FIP

-Through this project, we attempt to improve on Fielder Independent Pitching by modeling earned run average using available sabermetrics to estimate initially ignored effects.
-As a byproduct, our model will improve on xFIP’s estimate of expected home runs allowed.
+Through this project, I attempt to improve on Fielder Independent Pitching by modeling earned run average using available sabermetrics to estimate initially ignored effects such as pitcher command and quality of contact.
+As a byproduct, the model improves on xFIP’s estimate of expected home runs allowed.